DanielHeath/daniel.heath.cc/_posts/2013-06-03-sprockets-and-go.md

 ---
 layout: post
-title: The rails asset pipeline: Now for every framework.
+title: The rails asset pipeline - Now for every framework.

 excerpt: I integrated sprockets with my framework in an afternoon, and you can too!
 ---